phillipsar2/andro_snakemake/README.md

 - 30K sites were randomly grabbed from the beagle file using shuf.
 - The PCA was ran with PCangsd using default settings.
 The PCA was plotted in R with ggplot2.

-Low cov SNPs:
+##Low cov SNPs:
 - The 50k SNPs with single-read genotypes were used to run a PCA in ANGSD.
 Single-read gentoypes are ploidy-neutral.
-	-- PCA was also run with 20k random SNPs.
+    - PCA was also run with 20k random SNPs.
-	-- I should run multiple iterations of the 50k SNPs PCA
+    - I should run multiple iterations of the 50k SNPs PCA
 - Results of the PCA were plotted with a custom script in R.
 - Seperate PCAs were ran for the CG and All Andropogon